MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/app-only-auth-powershell-v2.md

 - Support for more built-in RBAC roles (Exchange Service Admin, Global Reader, Recipient Admin)
 - Custom RBAC and mailbox scoping using Azure AD administrative units.
 - Delegation support in app-only scenarios
-- Support for Security & Compliance Center PowerShell cmdlets.

 ## Appendix

-### Step 1: Application registration in Azure AD
+## Step 1: Application registration in Azure AD

 If you encounter problems, check the [required permssions](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#required-permissions) to verify that your account can create the identity.